execas/execas.github.io/_posts/2020-01-12-advanced-rop2.md

 > You can modify `bncpy()` to use fewer instructions for longer sequences of bytes.

-We could of course put all needed bytes through `fscanf()` directly (as long as we avoid badchars), then use `bncpy()` or similar to copy the data to where we want it, but I think it's funny having `bncpy()` jump all over libc collecting tiny pieces here and there.
+We could of course put all needed bytes through `fscanf()` directly (as long as we avoid badchars), then use `bncpy()` or similar to copy the data to where we want it, but I think it's funny jumping all over libc collecting tiny pieces here and there.

 ### The exploit